brotkrueml/schema/Documentation/Developer/MainEntity.rst

 Remark
 ~~~~~~

-You can set the view helper argument ``-isMainEntityOfWebPage`` only in the main
+You can set the view helper argument :html:`-isMainEntityOfWebPage` only in the
-type view helper, not in a child type view helper.
+main type view helper, not in a child type view helper.